Support for Schools

 - Study 1 subject each semester (part-time) to balance study, work, and personal commitments.

-- Complete the course over 12 or 24 months, starting in Semester 2 (July) 2026.
+- Complete the course over 12 or 24 months, starting in Semester 2 (July) in the year you apply.

 For detailed subject descriptions, visit the Faculty of Education course page: Graduate Certificate in Education (Learning Difficulties).